![]() |

 On Faculty since 2016

-Dr. Gates’ research explores mid-20th century Latin American literature and film, especially related to post-revolutionary Mexico.
-Her research interests include cultural studies, ecocriticism, psychoanalysis, feminism and gender studies.
+Dr. Gates’s research explores 20th century Hispanic literature and film and her area interests include post-revolutionary Mexico, women’s literature, modern poetry, and Spanish surrealism.
+Her theoretical interests include cultural studies, ecocriticism, psychoanalysis, and feminism and gender studies.

-While in college, Dr. Gates studied abroad for a semester in Buenos Aires, Argentina, an experience that dramatically altered her worldview and inspired her to study Latin America in graduate school.
-She has also spent a year as a missionary teaching first grade in rural Honduras.
+While in college, Dr. Gates studied abroad for a semester in Buenos Aires, Argentina, an experience that inspired her to study Latin American literature in graduate school.
+She has also spent time teaching first grade in rural Honduras.

 Her hope for her students is that through literature, film, and first-hand experience, they would make sincere connections with the Spanish and Latin American communities abroad and with the Latinx communities that form an important part of our country.
 In her free time, she enjoys drinking coffee, reading 19th-century British literature, and spending time with her husband and three children.